 How active am I during the day?

-- depression, including seasonal affective disorder (SAD)
+- depression and seasonal affective disorder (SAD)

 - iron deficiency and anaemia